-Incentive Award Calculation (Investment Returns & Metrics) The incentive award for any Investment Return Metric will be calculated based on five-year performance-metrics, relative to benchmark, regardless as to-of when an individual-participant began employment in a covered position at CalPERS.
-The incentive award for Aall other metrics

-Organizational Performance Outcomes will be established calculated based on annual performance.
-Below are sample award calculations for sample
+Incentive Award Calculation (Investment Returns & Metrics) The incentive award for any Investment Return Metric will be calculated based on five-year performance, relative to benchmark, regardless of when a participant began employment in a covered position.
+The incentive award for all other Organizational Performance Outcomes will be calculated based on annual performance.
+Below are sample award calculations for Organizational Performance Outcomes.